-On Monday November 11th at 7.30pm tune in to BBC North West and BBC1 HD to watch 'Dot's Farm' - a documentary about summer 2019 on the farm.
+Tune into BBC iplayer until 12th February 2020 to watch 'Dot's Farm' - a documentary about summer 2019 on our farm.
 It features some of our money making schemes to save up for a wind turbine, from Goat yoga to Farm weddings!
 Watch on BBCi player here.

 Goat Yoga?!
 Yes, it is a bit bonkers - but it's also amazingly fun!
 All the profits are going towards helping our farm to transition to renewable technology and lower carbon farming models.
-Subscribe below to get the event dates when they come out later this week.
+Click here for ticket information or for more info on why we are running this sessions click here.